angealchw2571/Game-Story/README.md

 Code design documents or architecture drawings / diagrams.
 SEI Post Mortem
 What habits did I use during this unit that helped me?

+    Console.log-ing, using const for variables.

 What habits did I have during this unit that I can improve on?

+    Maintainability, and DRY.
+I tend to type out everything before I try to automate them.

 How is the overall level of the course during this unit? (instruction, course materials, etc.)

+    I think it's manageable, considering I was completely new to all these 2 weeks prior, it is amazing to see that I was able to code all these in such a short span of time.
+Course materials were good to direct me to a certain direction, but most understanding and learning happened when I googled them myself.